merenlab/anvio/anvio/docs/programs/anvi-compute-functional-enrichment.md

 ## Input option 1: Enriched functions in a pangenome

-This option achieves the same thing as the program %(anvi-get-enriched-functions-per-pan-group)s.
-You can check that page for additional details and helpful tips, but below you will find some usage information.
+In this case, this program will return a matrix of functions that are enriched within specific groups in your pangenome.

+You provide a %(pan-db)s and %(genomes-storage-db)s pair, as well as a %(misc-data-layers)s that stores categorical data, and the program will consider each of the categories their own 'pan-group'.
+It will then find functions that are enriched in that group (i.e., functions that are associated with gene clusters that are characteristic of the genomes in that group).
+It returns this output as a %(functional-enrichment-txt)s.

+{:.notice}
+Note that your %(genomes-storage-db)s must have at least one functional annotation source for this to work.

+This helps you highlight functions or pathways that distinguish a specific pan-group and determine the functional core of your pangenome.
+For example, in the *Prochlorococcus* pangenome (the one used in [the pangenomics tutorial, where you can find more info about this program](http://merenlab.org/2016/11/08/pangenomics-v2/#making-sense-of-functions-in-your-pangenome)), this program finds that `Exonuclease VII` is enriched in the low-light pan-group.
+The output file provides various statistics about how confident the program is in making this association.

+### How does it work?

+What this program does can be broken down into three steps:

+1. Determining the pan-groups.
+Firstly, the program uses a %(misc-data-layers)s (containing categorical, not numerical, data) to split the pangenome into several groups.
+For example, in the pangenome tutorial, this was the low-light and high-light groups.
+2. Determine the "functional associations" for each of your gene clusters.
+In short, this is collecting the functional annotations for all of the genes in each cluster and assigning the one that appears most frequently to represent the entire cluster.
+3. Looking at the functional associations and their relative levels of abundance across the pan-groups.
+Specifically, it looks at the level that a particular gene cluster's functional association is unique to a single pan-group and the percent of genomes it appears in in each pan-group.
+This is what is reported in the output matrix, a %(functional-enrichment-txt)s.

+If you're still curious, check out [Alon's behind the scenes post](http://merenlab.org/2016/11/08/pangenomics-v2/#making-sense-of-functions-in-your-pangenome), which goes into a lot more detail.

 ### Basic usage

-You must provide this program with a %(pan-db)s and its corresponding %(genomes-storage-db)s.
-The %(pan-db)s must contain at least one categorical data layer in %(misc-data-layers)s, and you must choose one of these categories to group your genomes with the `--category-variable` parameter.
-The %(genomes-storage-db)s must have at least one functional annotation source, and you must choose one of these sources with the `--annotation-source`.
-You must also provide an output file name.
+Here is the simplest run of this program:

 {{ codestart }}
 anvi-compute-functional-enrichment -p %(pan-db)s\
                                    -g %(genomes-storage-db)s \
                                    -o %(functional-enrichment-txt)s \
                                    --category-variable CATEGORY \
                                    --annotation-source FUNCTION_SOURCE
 {{ codestop }}

+You must provide this program with a %(pan-db)s and its corresponding %(genomes-storage-db)s.
+You must also provide an output file name.

+The %(pan-db)s must contain at least one categorical data layer in %(misc-data-layers)s, and you must choose one of these categories to define your pan-groups with the `--category-variable` parameter.
+Note that by default any genomes not in a category will be ignored; you can instead include these in the analysis by using the flag `--include-ungrouped`.

+The %(genomes-storage-db)s must have at least one functional annotation source, and you must choose one of these sources with the `--annotation-source`.
 If you do not know which functional annotation sources are available in your %(genomes-storage-db)s, you can use the `--list-annotation-sources` parameter to find out.

-### Additional parameters
+### Additional options

 By default, gene clusters with the same functional annotation will be merged.
 But if you provide the `--include-gc-identity-as-function` parameter and set the annotation source to be 'IDENTITY', anvi'o will treat gene cluster names as functions and enable you to investigate enrichment of each gene cluster independently.
 This is how you do it: